foad-heidari/dj-booking/README.rst

  Django Booking
 ===============

-Django Booking is a Complete booking system as a package for Django.
+Django Booking is a Complete Django booking system.

-Getting Started
+Overview
 ===============
 what you get:
-   - A booking page which user can book appointment
+   - A booking page which user can book appointment.
    - A dashboard which admin can see the appointments and make actions

 Requirements